 How long do you need in Kandy?

-Here in Kandy, we visited the Tea Shop factory where you can see the process behind their tea making, as well as the opportunity to try lots of different teas – Jasmine was my favourite!
+Here, we took a tuktuk tour of Kandy, where we visited a few different stops in the city!
+This included the Tea Shop factory where you can see the process behind their tea making, as well as the opportunity to try lots of different teas – Jasmine was my favourite!
 They also have a shop where you can buy pretty much any flavour tea you can imagine!
 After the tea factory, our tuktuk driver took us to a herbal medicinal garden and then on to Kandy Botanical Gardens, which despite the humidity was a lovely place for a wander and a chill!

-Overall you do not need very long in Kandy, but we stayed a second night in order to get the early (iconic) train journey to Ella the next morning!
+Overall you don’t need very long in Kandy, but we stayed a second night in order to get the early (iconic) train journey to Ella the next morning!

 Top things to do in Kandy: